ptumati/rcp/README.rst

         td = get_poll_data(poll['url'])
         pprint(td)

-The will return the data structured like this:
+This function will return data structured like this:

 .. code-block::